cguardia/ZODB-Documentation/book/introduction.rst

-Just as Python's dynamic nature allows developers to quickly get going with their applications and forget about the whole compile cycle, the ZODB lets them store their objects transparently and forget about the sometimes overly cumbersome mapping of objets to relational database tables.
+Just as Python's dynamic nature allows developers to quickly get going with their applications and forget about the whole compile cycle, the ZODB lets them store their objects transparently and forget about the sometimes overly cumbersome mapping of objects to relational database tables.
 Instead of having to worry about ways of disassembling complex objects to make them fit a relational model, or other kind of generic representation, programmers can store those objects in their native, assembled state.